nuscr/nuscr/Readme.md

 NuScr -- New Scribble
 =====================

-Just a playgroupd for ideas about implementing Scribble in OCaml
+Just a playground for ideas about implementing Scribble in OCaml